Tejas-358/Tejas-358/README.md

 ### Hi there 👋, Tejas Dalvi
-#### *2nd Year BTech student*
+#### *3rd Year BTech student*
-I am Tejas Dalvi and I do basic level programming in different languages I am also interested in 3D modelling and do make some models in Blender 3D
+I am Tejas Dalvi and I do basic level programming in different languages also having experience in Artificial Intelligence, Machine Learning, Computer Vision and Natural Language Processing Techniques
+I am also interested in 3D modelling and do make some models in Blender 3D

 ## Skills and Experience :